 Lacto-fermentation is growing in popularity as more and more people discover the health benefits of this ancient food preservation method.
 But I have to tell ya, the taste of these foods are a benefit as well.
-We at Cooking God’s Way have taught local classes on lacto-fermentation and here are some of the top asked a lot of questions.
+At Cooking God’s Way we wanted to share the top questions from our local and online classes on lacto-fermentation.

 Here are the top 10 lacto-fermenting questions we get asked most often:

 1. What is lacto-fermentation?